tillchen/blog/_posts/2019-07-10-Android-development-tips.md

 8. Surround LinearLayout/FrameLayout with `<ScrollView></ScrollView>` to get a vertical scrollbar. (`HorizontalScrollView` for the horizontal scrollbar.)

 9. The layout-large folder is for the large devices.

+10. A CoordinatorLayout allows the behavior of one view to affect the behavior of another.

 ## Activities